MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbHybrid/hybrid/cloud-consolidation-disabling-hybrid.md

 - Skype for Business
 - Microsoft Teams
 localization_priority: Normal
-description: "This appendix includes detailed steps for disabling hybrid as part of cloud consolidation for Teams and Skype for Business."
+description: "This article includes detailed steps for disabling hybrid as part of cloud consolidation for Teams and Skype for Business."
 ---

 # Disable hybrid to complete migration to the cloud: Overview